Gustash/sway-screenshot/README.md

 ### Arch Linux

-You can install the [hyprshot](https://aur.archlinux.org/packages/hyprshot) package in AUR.
+You can install the [sway-screenshot](https://aur.archlinux.org/packages/sway-screenshot) package in AUR.

 ### Dependencies

-- hyprland      (this one should be obvious)
+- sway          (this one should be obvious)
 - jq            (to parse and manipulate json)
 - grim          (to take the screenshot)
 - slurp         (to select what to screenshot)